 Renison University College

 Discover why studying at Renison is such a rewarding experience.
 You can check out the credit programs on offer for undergraduate, postgraduate, and graduate programs.
-You can also look into our non-credit programming.
+You can also look into our Community and Professional Education programming.

 This site contains information on course prerequisites, residence, and a variety of supports Renison offers to students such as course selection and accommodation.
 We aim to make studying at Renison a great learning experience as well as one in which you’ll make new friends and enjoy a great lifestyle in a great city, Waterloo.